 We strongly recommend registering for examinations at the beginning of the semester as cancellations can be done without difficulties.
 However, registrations after the registration deadline has expired are not possible!

-If it is not possible to register via QIS, please send an e-mail including a screenshot to email@example.com to meet the deadline.
-Please also note: You will receive a confirmation e-mail for each registration successfully completed via QIS.
+If it is not possible to register via my-hda, please send an e-mail including a screenshot to firstname.lastname@example.org to meet the deadline.
+Please also note: You will receive a confirmation e-mail for each registration successfully completed via my-hda.
 If you do not receive it, a problem has occurred.
 Please clarify this point immediately in order to meet the deadlines.

-Cancellation of registration to an exam up to 24 hours before the exam is done as usual via QIS.
+Cancellation of registration to an exam up to 24 hours before the exam is done as usual via my-hda.

 Under certain circumstances withdrawal from the exam registration is possible on the exam date during the Corona Pandemia.
 Please see the h_da FAQ for further information.